Northern International Livestock Exposition

-Since the NILE’s inception, it has grown to incorporate a variety of other events, like hosting the Professional Bull Riders each year in April.
-The NILE has been the host of the longest running event stop of the elite PBR Built FORD Tough Series.
+Since the NILE's inception, it grew to incorporate a variety of other events, like hosting the Professional Bull Riders (PBR) each year in April.
+The NILE was the host of the longest running event stop of the PBR's elite Bud Light Cup/Built Ford Tough Series for several years.
 In 2008, the NILE purchased the Montana Agri-Trade Exposition (MATE Show) held annually the third week of February each year.

-A large focus has been placed on programs to encourage youth participation like the Merit Heifer Program, Jr. Fed Show and Sale, Jr. Breeding Cattle Shows, Youth Judging Contests, school assemblies, and an agricultural education program for over 2,000 area 4th graders.
+A large focus has been placed on programs to encourage youth participation like the Merit Heifer Program, Jr. Fed Show and Sale Jr. Breeding Cattle Shows, Youth Judging Contests, school assemblies, and an agricultural education program for over 2,000 area 4th graders.
 The first NILE was funded much the way it is funded today – through memberships from businesses, ranchers, and other supporters as well as sponsorships from corporate partners.
 The NILE is dedicated to the promotion of livestock production, agricultural education, and respect for our western tradition.
-We believe those are important for the future of agriculture.

-NILE is a non-profit organization, 501(c)5, dedicated to the promotion of livestock, agriculture education and respect for the western culture.
+The NILE is a non-profit organization, 501(c)5, dedicated to the promotion of livestock, agriculture education and respect for the western culture.

 The first president of the NILE Board of Directors was the great cattleman Pat Goggins.
 The first General Manager of the NILE was Conrad Burns.